John Sevier: State of Franklin

 In February 1788, the rivalry between Sevier and Tipton came to a head, in what became known as the "Battle of Franklin."
 While Sevier was campaigning against the Cherokee, Tipton ordered some of Sevier's slaves to be seized for taxes supposedly owed to North Carolina.
 In response, Sevier led 150 militia to Tipton's farm, which was defended by about 45 loyalists supporting North Carolina.
 Both sides demanded the other surrender, and briefly exchanged gunfire.
 On February 29, two days after the siege began, loyalist reinforcements from Sullivan County arrived on the scene and scattered the Franklinites.
 Sevier retreated, though not before two men were killed.
 Two of Sevier's sons and other Franklin supporters were captured, but all were subsequently released.

+Newspaper page printing John Sevier’s January 12, 1789 report of the Battle of Flint Creek (published May 2, 1789).

 In the summer of 1788, several Kirke family settlers were killed by renegade Cherokee warriors, in Blount County, in what became known by European Americans as the "Nine Mile Creek Massacre".
 In response, Sevier invaded and destroyed several Cherokee towns in the Little Tennessee Valley.
 Several Cherokee leaders met with Sevier under a flag of truce to discuss peace.
 But John Kirke, a member of the murdered family, attacked the delegation and killed several chiefs, including Old Tassel and Old Abraham of Chilhowee.
 The Cherokee were enraged, resulting in new supporters for Dragging Canoe in his resistance to the European Americans.

 Following the Battle of Franklin, support for Sevier and the State of Franklin collapsed among settlers in areas north of the French Broad River.
 North Carolina Governor Samuel Johnston issued a warrant for his arrest in July 1788.
 In October, after Sevier attacked David Deaderick, a Jonesborough store owner, for refusing to sell him liquor, Tipton and his men captured the leader.
 He was sent to Morganton, North Carolina, to stand trial for treason.
 He was released by Burke County Sheriff William Morrison (a Kings Mountain veteran), before the trial began.

-In January 1789, Sevier defeated a large Cherokee invasion led by John Watts at the Battle of Flint Creek near Jonesborough.
+In January 1789, Sevier defeated a large Cherokee invasion led by John Watts at the Battle of Flint Creek near Erwin.